Master's Thesis (KTA)

 Content, Learning Outcome and Preconditions

 The Master's thesis is part of the research phase in which the students work on a current topic in the field of physics of nuclear-, particle- and astrophysics.
+The topic and methodology characterize the qualification profile of the study program in a special way.
 Possible areas of research are based on the main research areas of the Department of Physics and the special offer of the professors.
 Topics are e.g. astro- and astroparticle physics, experimental nuclear physics, experimental particle physics, theoretical particle and high-energy physics, as well as fundamental plasma physics.
 Both experimental and theoretical topics are possible, ranging from the physical basics to physical issues in manufacturing and measurement processes.

 After passing the Master's thesis, the students are able

-- to independently work on a question from the field of nuclear- particle and astrophysics within a given period according to scientific methods under guidance and to summarize it in a scientific paper,
+- to independently work on a question from the field of physics of nuclear-, particle- and astrophysics within a given period according to scientific methods under guidance and to summarize it in a scientific paper,

 - apply learned theoretical and/or experimental background knowledge to the given problem in order to obtain results on the problem,